vycke/feo-css/README.md

 - `.bg-{name}`, `.hover:bg-{name}`, `.active:bg-{name}`, `.focus:bg-{name}`, `.checked:bg-{name}`: set the `background-color`, based on `$feo-colors`.
 - `.click-area`: makes a parent completely clickable, based on the presence of a single `<a>` tag in one of the children.
-- `.place-center`: places all children in the center of the screen.
 - `.visually-hidden`: visually hides an element of users, but not for screen readers.
 - `.m[xytlbr]-{name}`: set the `margin`, including a direction, based on `$feo-spacing`.
 - `.p[xytlbr]-{name}`: set the `padding`, including a direction, based on `$feo-spacing`.